Krowemoh/ScarletDME/README.md

 This is a fork of [geneb's ScarletDME repo](https://github.com/geneb/ScarletDME).

-The goal of this fork is to do develop future features in Zig rather than C.
+The goal of this fork is to develop future features in Zig instead of C.

 ## Installation